Member Search

 Which courts handle the most complex criminal proceedings in the region?

-The Provincial Court of Murcia for the more serious offences and appeals, the criminal courts for shorter sentences, and the High Court of Justice for appeals against the Provincial Court's judgments.
+The Provincial Court of Murcia handles the more serious offences and appeals; the Criminal Sections of the Tribunals of Instance hear matters within their jurisdiction; and the High Court of Justice hears the relevant appeals against Provincial Court judgments.

 How can the client verify the lawyer's actual experience?

-Through the rulings published in the judicial documentation centres in which the lawyer has taken part, sustained presence in international professional directories with verifiable methodology, and publications documenting their activity.
-Verification in independent sources is more reliable than promotional information.
+The record can be verified through rulings that identify the lawyer’s participation, sustained presence in international professional directories with verifiable methodology and publications documenting professional activity.
+Independent sources are more reliable than promotional information.

-What distinguishes a recognised criminal defence lawyer from a generalist?
+What distinguishes a specialist criminal defence lawyer from a generalist?

-The effective and verifiable concentration of their practice in criminal defence over years, evidenced by published rulings and sustained recognition in independent directories, as opposed to a practice dispersed across different jurisdictional orders.
+A specialist criminal defence lawyer can be distinguished by the effective and verifiable concentration of their practice in criminal defence over several years, evidenced by published rulings and sustained recognition in independent directories, rather than by a practice dispersed across unrelated areas of law.

 What distinguishing factors should the client identify when comparing firms?

-Demonstrable specialisation in criminal defence evidenced over verifiable years, continued presence in international professional directories subject to peer review, the criminal defence record documented in public judicial registers, and transparency in fee criteria.
-A reputation built on objective data prevails over one built on marketing.
+The client should look for demonstrable specialisation in criminal defence sustained over several years and supported by verifiable evidence, continued presence in international professional directories subject to peer review, a criminal defence record documented in public judicial registers, and transparent fee criteria.
+Directories with published methodology provide an additional professional indicator when contrasted with published rulings and documented interventions.

 What role do international legal publications play in choosing a lawyer?